pantheon-systems/documentation/source/_docs/guides/jira.md

 </div>

 ## Configure Quicksilver Integration
-The next step is to add Pantheon's example [Quicksilver](/docs/quicksilver) integration script for Jira to the [private path](/docs/private-paths/#private-path-for-code) of your site's codebase.
+Next we'll add Pantheon's example [Quicksilver](/docs/quicksilver) integration script for Jira to the [private path](/docs/private-paths/#private-path-for-code) of your site's codebase.
 The private path within the codebase is tracked in version control and is accessible by PHP, but not the web.

+In the commands below, replace `<site>` with your Pantheon site name.

-1. If you haven't done so already, [clone your Pantheon site repository](/docs/git/#clone-your-site-codebase) and navigate to the project's root directory (replace `<site>`):
+1. If you haven't done so already, [clone your Pantheon site repository](/docs/git/#clone-your-site-codebase) and navigate to the project's root directory:

         `terminus connection:info <site>.dev --fields='Git Command' --format=string`
         cd <site>

-2. Set the connection mode to Git (replace `<site>`):
+2. Set the connection mode to Git:

         terminus connection:set <site>.dev git